tvdboom/ATOM/docs_sources/examples.md

      --> Feature Temp9am was removed due to collinearity with another feature.
      --> Feature Temp3pm was removed due to collinearity with another feature.
      --> Feature RainToday_Yes was removed due to collinearity with another feature.
-     --> Feature Evaporation was removed after the univariate test (score: 52.21  p-value: 0.00).
+     --> Feature WindSpeed9am was removed after the univariate test (score: 36.90  p-value: 0.00).
-     --> Feature WindSpeed9am was removed after the univariate test (score: 39.05  p-value: 0.00).
+     --> Feature WindSpeed3pm was removed after the univariate test (score: 55.43  p-value: 0.00).
-     --> Feature RainToday_other was removed after the univariate test (score: 35.28  p-value: 0.00).
+     --> Feature RainToday_other was removed after the univariate test (score: 23.65  p-value: 0.00).